Projected QB Depth Chart for Every NFL Team As NFL Free Agency Begins

 NFL Free-Agency Tracker 2026: Grading Every Major Move | NFL Free Agency 2026 Live Updates

-Among those moves were multiple agreements between teams and free agent quarterbacks.
-A handful of teams were aggressive in addressing the quarterback position, with the likes of the Dolphins, Cardinals, Falcons, Bills and Panthers wasting no time in locking down pacts with new arms.
+Multiple agreements between teams and free agent quarterbacks have been made early on into free agency.
+A handful of teams were aggressive in addressing the quarterback position, with the likes of the Dolphins, Cardinals, Falcons, Bills, and Panthers wasting no time in locking down pacts with new arms.
+The Jets also made a move at quarterback, reuniting with Geno Smith after a trade with the Raiders, and the Colts were able to reach an agreement with Daniel Jones.

 Let’s take a look at how the early agreements made in the legal tampering have impacted quarterback rooms across the league.
 Of course, there will be more moves to come as free agency gets going, but the first day of action caused quite the stir for various teams.